Read John 11

 Go Deeper

-At first glance, verses 5 and 6 are two of the most confusing sentences in all of Scripture.
-“5 Now Jesus loved Martha and her sister and Lazarus.
-6 So when he heard that Lazarus was sick, he stayed where he was two more days.”
 These verses seem to contradict each other.
 Scripture makes it clear that Jesus loves Lazarus, yet when He hears that Lazarus is sick, Jesus stays where He is for two more days.
 Mary, Martha, and the disciples probably felt hurt and disappointed that Jesus didn’t come to the rescue.
 Why would Jesus, who has the power to heal without even batting an eye, simply stay where He is and not immediately heal His friend?
 If Jesus can heal someone yet chooses not to, does He even really love them?

 Mary and Martha aren’t the only ones to ask that question.
 This is probably one of the greatest reservations people have in regards to Christianity.
 Why would a loving God, who is all powerful, chose not to act sometimes?
 Why would He allow bad things to happen to His people?
 Either 1) He must not be loving or 2) He must not be all powerful.

 But could there be a third option?
 When Jesus heard that Lazarus is sick He says: “This sickness will not end in death.
 No, it is for God’s glory so that God’s Son may be glorified through it.”
 While people were disappointed that Jesus didn’t initially heal Lazarus, what He did was far more miraculous.
 They had their hopes set on a healing, but Jesus had a resurrection in mind!
 God’s plan far outweighs ours.
 We want what we think is best for us; God wants what’s best for His glory and His Kingdom.
 But, only He knows what that is.
 Sometimes that means we get the miracle we ask for, but sometimes we don’t.
 When we’re disappointed by God’s inaction, we need to comfort ourselves with the truth we see in John 11.
-1) God does love us and 2) He is all-powerful.
+It’s important for us to remember that God does love us and He is all-powerful.
 If He isn’t providing for us exactly how we want Him to, we need to trust that He has something ultimately better in mind–we just can’t see it yet.

 Just as the people were eventually wowed by what Jesus did in raising Lazarus from the dead, one day (in Heaven), we too will see the full picture.
 And when we do, Glory be.